 - Column1…ColumnN: It allows us to choose the number of columns from the table.
 It may be one or more.

-- Column1_Value…ColumnN_Value: Please specify the values that you want to insert by MySQL.
+- Column1_Value…ColumnN_Value: Please specify the values that you want to insert.
 For instance, Column1_Value to load in Column1.
-If you omit the field names, you must specify the values (i.e., filed values) in the order defined by the destination table structure
+If you omit the field names, you must specify the values (i.e., filed values) in the order defined by the destination table structure.

-If you are loading values for all the columns in the destination, then remove the (Column1, Column2,…, ColumnN) from the above syntax.
+If you are loading values for all the columns in the destination, remove (Column1, Column2,…, ColumnN) from the above syntax.

 MySQL INSERT Workbench Example

-In this MySQL Insert Statement example, we are going to load a new record into the customers.
+In this Insert Statement example, we will load a new record into the customers.

 USE company; INSERT INTO customers (First_Name, Last_Name, Education, Profession, Yearly_Income, Sales) VALUES ('Tutorial', 'Gateway', 'Masters', 'Admin', 120000, 14500.25);